phebe030/Prompt_Injection_Lab/README.md

 # Prompt Injection Lab

-Hands-on lab for learning and experimenting with prompt injection attacks and defenses for LLM applications.
-The project provides:
+Hands-on lab for learning and experimenting with prompt injection attacks and defenses for LLM (Large Language Model) applications.

-- An interactive React frontend for attacker/defender modes
+- An interactive React frontend with attacker/defender modes
 - A FastAPI backend implementing challenge scenarios and a pluggable defense system
-- An Ollama-based local LLM runtime (pulls `llama3.2:1b` by default)
+- A local LLM runtime powered by Ollama (pulls llama3.2:1b by default)
 - Docker Compose for one-command startup

 ## Architecture